 From their website: “You still owe your debt, but the new owner is LVNV Funding.
 LVNV Funding outsources the management of its portfolio of accounts to a company called Resurgent Capital Services.”

-Resurgent Capital Services is a licensed third-party debt collector based in Greenville, S.C., specializing in managing these types of consumer assets.
-Resurgent says, “financial peace of mind is just a few clicks away.”
-But getting a debt collection letter from an unfamiliar company isn’t exactly reassuring.
-Resurgent may contact you directly or may ask one of their collection agency partners to help them reach out to you.
+Resurgent Capital Services is a licensed third-party debt collector based in Greenville, S.C., specializing in managing these consumer assets.
+Resurgent says, “Financial peace of mind is just a few clicks away.”
+But getting a debt collection letter from an unfamiliar company isn’t reassuring.
+Resurgent may contact you directly or ask one of their collection agency partners to help them reach out to you.

-How Do You Remove LVNV Funding LLC From Your Credit Reports?
+How To Remove LVNV Funding From Your Credit Reports

 First, you must ensure that the debt LVNV Funding claims you owe you is legitimate.
 The best way to do this is to send a written notice to the company stating that you: